 Both fixed and variable rate loans have pros and cons, and only a borrower can decide what’s best for their situation.
 With a fixed rate loan, you might miss out on some potential savings if market rates decrease.
 However, fixed rates remain the same over the life of the loan, so your payments won’t fluctuate and you can plan for it accordingly.

 The interest rate on variable rate loans can go up and down based on market conditions.
 In a high interest rate environment you could end up paying more in interest.
-And if interest rates drop, you could pay less.
+But if interest rates drop, you could pay less.

 What are the risks of a variable rate loan for grad school?